preetbiswas12/octate/README.md

 </p>

 <p align="center">
-Your free, invisible, AI pair programming companion.
+Your free, context-aware AI pair programming companion.
 Because paying $20/month for basic AI assistance is not in your budget.
 </p>